exis9/Apprise_V3/README.md

 # jQuery Apprise_V3

+Apprise_V3 is a very beautiful jQuery modal dialog plugin!
+[See DEMO](https://exis9.github.io/Apprise_V3/apprise/sample.html)

+# For Those who already use Apprise V1.5

 jQuery Apprise V3 is the mobile supported version of Apprise V1.5.

-Also, the code size is smaller and more efficient than V1.5.
+Also, the code size is smaller(yet more advanced features are available!) and more efficient than V1.5.

 If you're already using V1.5, no code changes are needed.

 Just replace your Apprise V1.5 to V3 and your apprise will work great on mobile devices, too!